o9-9/o9-docs/content/dev/tweaks/Customize-Preferences/TaskView.md

      The Development Documentation is auto generated for every compilation of o9, meaning a part of it will always stay up-to-date. **Developers do have the ability to add custom content, which won't be updated automatically.**
 ## Description

-If Enabled then Task View Button in Taskbar will be shown.
+If Enabled then Task View will be shown.

 <!-- BEGIN CUSTOM CONTENT -->